top of page

 Are you still proud of your little boy?

 The lyric snippet is taken from Erasure's lesser-known fan favourite, Hideaway, from the band's The Circus album, which finally launched them into superstardom in 1987.
-Their debut disc Wonderland flopped and must have made Vince Clarke somewhat pensive, having previously enjoyed success with Depeche Mode and Yazoo.
+Their debut disc Wonderland flopped and must have made Vince Clarke somewhat pensive and irate, having previously enjoyed success with Depeche Mode and Yazoo.

 Hideaway was Erasure's response to Bronski Beat's Smalltown Boy released a couple of years earlier, a description of growing pains and coming out of the closet.
 I would argue that very few boring old white straight men besides yours truly have assigned powerplay status to Hideaway on their playlists of empowering tracks.
 For me personally, part of the memorability of Hideaway is related to the best ever concert experience of my life, when in a packed hall in Berlin's Columbiahalle, the most colourful, wildest and most enthusiastic fan base you can imagine, sang the song word for word with all their heart.